rowgregory/Eat-Da-Burger/README.md

-# Eat-Da-Burger
+# Ride Da Coaster

  * Eat-Da-Burger is a burger logger built with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+This app allows users to create their own coaster, ride it, and delete it!

 ## Getting Started